Catalan language: Status of Valencian

 Valencian is classified as a Western dialect, along with the North-Western varieties spoken in Western Catalonia (provinces of Lleida and the western half of Tarragona).
 Central Catalan has 90% to 95% inherent intelligibility for speakers of Valencian.

 Linguists, including Valencian scholars, deal with Catalan and Valencian as the same language.
 The official regulating body of the language of the Valencian Community, the Valencian Academy of Language (Acadèmia Valenciana de la Llengua, AVL) declares the linguistic unity between Valencian and Catalan varieties.

 [T]he historical patrimonial language of the Valencian people, from a philological standpoint, is the same shared by the autonomous communities of Catalonia and Balearic islands, and Principality of Andorra.
 Additionally, it is the patrimonial historical language of other territories of the ancient Crown of Aragon [...]
 The different varieties of these territories constitute a language, that is, a "linguistic system" [...]
 From this group of varieties, Valencian has the same hierarchy and dignity as any other dialectal modality of that linguistic system [...]

 — Ruling of the Valencian Language Academy of 9 February 2005, extract of point 1.

 The AVL, created by the Valencian parliament, is in charge of dictating the official rules governing the use of Valencian, and its standard is based on the Norms of Castelló (Normes de Castelló).
-Currently, everyone who writes in Valencian uses this standard, except the Royal Academy of Valencian Culture (Real Acadèmia de Cultura Valenciana, RACV), which uses an independent standard for Valencian.
+Currently, everyone who writes in Valencian uses this standard, except the Royal Academy of Valencian Culture (Real Acadèmia de Cultura Valenciana, RACV), which uses an independent standard for Valencian known as the Norms of El Puig.

 Despite the position of the official organizations, an opinion poll carried out between 2001 and 2004 showed that the majority of the Valencian people consider Valencian different from Catalan.
 This position is promoted by people who do not use Valencian regularly.
 Furthermore, the data indicates that younger generations educated in Valencian are much less likely to hold these views.
 A minority of Valencian scholars active in fields other than linguistics defends the position of the Royal Academy of Valencian Culture (Real Acadèmia de Cultura Valenciana, RACV), which uses for Valencian a standard independent from Catalan.

 This clash of opinions has sparked much controversy.
 For example, during the drafting of the European Constitution in 2004, the Spanish government supplied the EU with translations of the text into Basque, Galician, Catalan, and Valencian, but the latter two were identical.